 Morocco Family Short-Break

-This example short break is ideal if you only have a week, but want a taste of the exotic.
-It combines an enticing mix of Marrakech, the High Atlas Mountains and the remote striking landscapes of the Agafay Desert and the seaside town of Essaouira.
+This short trip is ideal if you only have a week, but want a taste of the exotic.
+It combines an enticing mix of Marrakech, the High Atlas Mountains, the remote striking landscapes of the Agafay Desert and the seaside town of Essaouira.

 Night market in Djemaa al Fna

 8 days from £850 pp

 An 8-day holiday in Morocco usually costs a minimum of £3,400 based on comfortable mid-range boutique hotels or riads (some with pools) excluding international flights.

 Morocco is one of our less expensive destinations and it is possible to arrange a very competitively priced tour here.
 This is at least in part because you can get inexpensive flights from the UK.

 The country offers a wide range of accommodation from simple guesthouses to gorgeous riads.
 Prices will vary accordingly and we will suggest accommodation to suit your budget.
 There will be further variation depending on when you want to travel and whether the children will share a room with the adults or want their own space.